 In this article, we'll dig into the fascinating science that powers AI keyboards and text prediction technology.
 You'll discover the complex machine learning systems working behind those simple suggestion boxes, and why they're getting smarter every day.
+We're talking about technology that's evolved dramatically—from simple autocorrect to systems that understand context, emotion, and even your unique communication patterns.

 Remember the days of T9 predictive text on those old Nokia phones?
 If you're old enough, you prolly do.
 You'd press 4-6-6-3 and hope it understood you meant "good" instead of "home."
 It was revolutionary at the time, but incredibly basic compared to what we have now.